 Header Line Label Notes Description of Use RW - Enter 'R' to Read from a remote device, or 'W' to Write to a remote device.
-TYPE - Use this column to specify remote registers by type (see C.3) REG - Use this column in conjunction with Type to specify remote register numbers of the selected type.
-Note that register numbers are 1-indexed, meaning raw address 0 should be entered as register #1.
-FORMAT - ecify the format of the remote register to be read or writter ee C.4) DEVNUM - Specify the device number where the remote register is to be found.
-This number is used to look up a device in the Modbus TCP Client Device table which contains the device's IP address, etc. UNIT - Unit number is optional, and may be 1 to 247.
-SCALE - Data is multiplied by this scale factor after read from a remote device or before being written to a remote device.
+REMOTEOBJTYPE - Indicate the type of local BACnet object (see C.2) that should be read or written at the remote device.
+In addition to the object types recognized as local objects, the client may read remote Accumulator objects referenced as type "AC".
+REMOTEOBJNUM - Indicate the remote object number that goes along with object type in the previous column.
+PROPERTY - Specify by BACnet code the object property (see Appendix E) that should be read.
+The most common is Present Value, whose code is 85.
+INDEX - If the property to be read/written is an array, then an array index is needed.
+Specify "no index" by entering zero in the CSV column.
+Otherwise enter 1 or greater, and note that actual index values will be offset by -1 when applied by the BACnet client.
+DEVNUM - Specify the device number where the remote object is to be found.
+This number is used to look up a device in the BACnet Client Device table which contains the device's BACnet Device Instance, or static binding if applicable, etc. SCALE - Data is multiplied by this scale factor after read from a remote device or before being written to a remote device.
 OFFSET - This offset is added to the data value after read from a remote device or before being written to a remote device.
-POLL - Specify a periodic poll time in seconds (fractions of sections are recognized).

-ОВЈТҮРЕ - Indicate the type of local BACnet object (see C.5) where data read from a remote device will be placed, or where data written to a remote device will be taken from.
+POLL - Specify a periodic poll time in seconds (fractions of sections are recognized). ОВЈТҮРЕ - Indicate the type of local BACnet object (see C.2) where data read from a remote device will be placed, or where data written to a remote device will be taken from.
 OBJNUM - Indicate the object number that goes along with object type in the previous column.
-When READING: If a bit mask is entered (in hexadecimal), and the remote register type is signed or unsigned integer, the mask will be bit-wise logical AND-ed with the data, and the retained bits will be right justified in the result.
-When WRITING: If a bit mask is entered, and the remote MASK - register type is signed or unsigned, the mask will be bit-wise logical AND-ed with the data.
-The mask is right justified, then AND-ed with the data.
-The result is then left shifted back to the original position of the mask.
-In other words, the least significant bits of the original data will be stuffed at the position marked by the mask.
-DEFAULT 1 When READING: The default value will be stored into the loca object/register after the given number of read failures if the fail count (MAXFAIL) is non-zero.
-MAXFAIL 1 If non-zero, sets the maximum number of times that a read attempt may fail before the default value will be placed in the local object/register.
-Setting the count to zero will disable the default, and the object/register will retain the most recent value obtained.
-FILL 2 When WRITING: The bit fill will be logically OR-ed into the result, but only if the mask was nonzero and was used.
-Both mask and fill are entered in hexadecimal.
+DEFAULT 1 When READING: The default value will be stored into the local object after the given number of read failures if the fail count (MAXFAIL) is non-zero.
+MAXFAIL 1 If non-zero, sets the maximum number of times that a read attempt may fail before the default value will be placed in the local object.
+Setting the count to zero will disable the default, and the object will retain the most recent value obtained.
+DATATYPE 2 Provide the data type code that the remote object being written expects to receive.
+1=Boolean, 2=Unsigned Integer, 3=Signed Integer, 4=Real, 9=Enumerated (note that 5, 6, 7, 8 are not used here) PRIORITY 2 If writing to a commandable object, then a priority (1-16) must be provided.
 MAXQUIET 2 If using 'send on delta', to guarantee that the remote device will be written at least occasionally even if the data does not change, enter a maximum quiet time (in seconds).
-MINQUIET 2 If using 'send on delta', and the delta increment is small, the DELTA 2 The local object/register data may be written to the remote device periodically, or when the local value changes, or both.
-To send upon change (send on delta), provide a DELTA value as the amount by which the local object/register must change before being written to the remote device.
+MINQUIET 2 If using 'send on delta', and the delta increment is small, the result can be a large amount of network traffic.
+To limit network traffic, provide a MINQUIET time (in seconds) that must elapse between transmission of changed values.
+DELTA 2 The local object/register data may be written to the remote device periodically, or when the local value changes, or both.
+To send upon change (send on delta), provide a DELTA value as the amount by which the local object must change before being written to the remote device.
 Leave blank if send on delta should not be used.